mlangeweg/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/codebook.md

 The software *run_analysis.R* was developed on 06-16-2019 in R version 3.6.0 (R Core Team 2019) on Ubuntu 18.04.1 Lts.
 Additional packages include dplyr version 0.8.1 (Hadley Wickham, et al., 2019).

-#### Transformations.
+### Transformations
-The followiing transformations were made to the Human Activity Recognition Using Smartphones Data Set:
+*run_analysis.R* applies the followiing transformations to the Human Activity Recognition Using Smartphones Data Set:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-#### Describe Variables.